braph-software/BRAPH-2/tutorials/general/readme.md

 ### New Data Types

 Additionally, BRAPH 2.0 allows users to incorporate new data types by following the provided guidelines, expanding the range of analyses and insights that can be achieved.
-This can be done by following the [Tutorial to Implement a new Subject](link-to-tutorial).
+However, note that if your specific data format is not currently supported by BRAPH 2.0, you may need to further develop the necessary functionalities (following the [Tutorial to Implement a new Subject](link-to-tutorial)) or consider opening an issue asking for the new functinality at [Feature Request](../../issues/new?template=feature_request.md).

 ## Tutorials for Using the BRAPH 2 Graphical User Interfaces (GUI)